ngpeijiun/ngpeijiun.github.io/fin/sip/sip-1-unit-trusts.md

 ## Pricing

-1. Unit trusts are priced either by the *bid and offering pricing* method, or the *single pricing* method.
+1. Unit trusts are priced either by the *bid and offer pricing* method, or the *single pricing* method.
 The fees and charges built into the pricing structure will determine the number of units you get upon subscription and the amount you will receive upon redemption.

-### Bid and Offering Pricing
+### Bid and Offer Pricing

-1. The offer is the which the investor pays when buying his units; the bid price is the price which the investor gets when selling his units.
+1. The offer price is the price which the investor pays when buying his units; the bid price is the price which the investor gets when selling his units.
 The difference between them is called the spread and this is in fact the sales charge which is retained by the distributor.

 ### Single Pricing